 The Importance of Pool Deck Drainage

-Pool deck drainage is a drainage system designed to divert water runoff from the surface around a pool.
-Drainage systems are essential for in-ground pools and serve many purposes.
+Pool deck drainage is designed to divert water runoff from the surface around a pool.
+These drainage systems protect your pool deck from erosion, your guests from slips and falls and keep rainwater runoff from entering your pool.

 The following are four of the most critical reasons that drainage systems are critical for all in-ground pools.